 Adventures of Huckleberry Finn is an often scathing satire on entrenched attitudes, particularly racism.

 Vanity Fair by William Thackeray

-Vanity Fair: A Novel without a Hero is a novel by William Makepeace Thackeray that satirizes society in early 19th-century England.
+Vanity Fair, one of the best books of all time, is a novel by William Makepeace Thackeray that satirizes society in early 19th-century England.

-Like many novels of the time, Vanity Fair was published as a serial before being sold in book form; it was printed in 20 monthly parts between January 1847 and July 1848.
+Like many novels of the time, Vanity Fair was published as a serial before being sold in book form.

 The number of allusions and references it contains can make it difficult for modern readers to follow.